k1monfared/coding/python/gpt/README.md

 # About
-This is a wrapper for ChatGPT for python that works in terminal.
+This is a wrapper for GPT for python that works in terminal.
 The added benefit here is that you can create features as you wish, for example, here I save all the coversations in log files.
 I'm saving all the logs in `~/drafts/chatgpt_logs` folder.
 You can change it to somewhere else, it is in the `log_conversation()` function in `logged_chat.py` file.

 You'll need an account with openai and you'll need to generate an api key.
 Unfortunately, they'll require a real phone number (not voip) to verify the account.
 I do not recommend this, do it at your own risk!